-Salford Carers Centre and The Lowry Theatre are teaming together for a national tour, ‘Who Cares’ to highlight the lives of young carers.
+Salford Carers Centre and The Lowry Theatre are teaming up for a national tour of ‘Who Cares’ to highlight the lives of young carers.

 ‘Who Cares‘ has been produced in partnership with Salford Carers Centre and The Lowry Theatre to spread awareness of the issues faced by these young adults and to provide a platform to express themselves.